 - H1.50 The landscape around the buildings needs to be maintained in the same way a building does.
-Unless maintained, the landscape will become degraded, unsightly and with a reduced ecological and monetary value.
+Unless maintained, the landscape will become degraded, unsightly and with a potentially reduced ecological value.
 Lack of maintenance is a large contributor to the failure of landscapes and even the buildings within them.

-Neglected spaces can often encourage other problems such as anti- social behaviour, littering and vandalism. - H1.51 If development falls within the public realm, it may be possible to arrange separate or additional maintenance regimes with the local authority.
-Another approach is to involve local wildlife or community groups, for example, if a proposal includes a habitat area such as a pond, or there is a requirement to build log piles, reptile hotels, etc., as part of the planning requirements.
-Local school children or an ecologist may be willing to help with this and local naturalist groups are usually willing (sometimes for a nominal fee) to provide on-going advice and assistance for the best maintenance of the grounds. - H1.52 Often planting areas can be maintained unsympathetically, resulting in unnatural plant shapes.
+Neglected spaces can often encourage other problems such as antisocial behaviour, littering and vandalism. - H1.51 Often planting areas can be maintained unsympathetically, resulting in unnatural plant shapes.
 A softer, more sympathetic approach to maintenance is much more aesthetically in keeping with the natural landscapes of Gower and of greater benefit to wildlife.
 It is important that a written programme of works is agreed in advance and that an on-going commitment and budget is made from the outset, to ensure this crucial element of landscape design is not overlooked.